 Concrete is a great candidate for recycling.
 It can be crushed and reused as base course for future construction.
 Metal is also frequently recycled with the value fluctuating with the current metal recycling marketplace.
 Other items that can be saved and reused when available include attractive brick for use as pavers for walkways, hardwood flooring, large wooden beams, old windows and doors, signage, and ornamental designs.

-Owners should consult with an engineer to determine if recycling concrete or asphalt materials is a good option to include in a project’s specifications.
+Owners should consult with an engineer to determine if onsite recycling concrete or asphalt materials is a good option to include in a project’s specifications.
 It would be beneficial in some cases and not in others, such as when the material to be recycled is poor quality or if another location can sort and prepare the material for beneficial reuse less expensively than preparing the material for recycling directly on site.
 There also may be potentially cheaper sources of imported materials from the get-go, making recycling inefficient and impractical.